 In addition, for those who plan to hold an open or closed casket funeral, the right clothing ensures the body is presentable.
-We don’t all pass wearing our favorite outfit, so the funeral director has the task of ensuring the body is presented well in these final moments.
+We don’t all pass wearing our favorite outfits, so the funeral director has the task of ensuring the body is presented well in these final moments.

 Some even have their own wishes about the type of clothes they’d like to be buried in.
 A favorite ballgown or beloved sports jersey could be a part of someone’s final wishes, and it’s important to honor these requests.

 Who Dresses the Deceased for a Funeral?

 Each state has different laws and regulations about who can handle dead bodies.
 In most cases, this process needs to be handled by a funeral director and certified embalmer.
 Though the body doesn’t necessarily need to be embalmed to be dressed, this is the most common situation.

 In the case of a home funeral or green funeral, the family might dress the deceased themselves.
 However, it’s important to recognize the body’s natural changes after death.
 Rigor mortis sets in quickly, and dressing a body is easier said than done.
 Regardless of local rules and regulations, it’s best to leave this to the professionals.

 Funeral directors and embalmers are skilled in the best ways to dress a body for a funeral or burial.
 They know how to handle the body with respect and care.
 Some modifications to the clothing might need to be made to ensure the deceased fits the clothing properly.

 One of the most important steps in finding a funeral home is finding a funeral director you trust.
 The right director gives the family peace of mind throughout this process, and he or she can assist with choosing the right burial clothing.